 Ashlar mostly interacts with students during his weekly outreach and hangs out in the Wellness Center, but has limited availability and can possibly stop by Loyola events during business hours if his schedule allows.
-If you would like to submit a request related to Ashlar or have any questions, please email Mary Duckett at the Wellness Center at firstname.lastname@example.org, or 773-508-2549.
-Follow Ashlar on Facebook or Twitter to see where he is on campus every week!
+Fill out a Program request form if you are interested in possibly having Ashlar at your event.
+Follow Ashlar on Instagram or Facebook (ashlarthetherapydog) to see where he is on campus every week!
 Note: Ashlar does not live on campus, so he cannot attend events on the weekend or after 5 pm.

 Ask Ashlar Schedule--Fall 2021, Starting August 31

 Tuesdays | 11am | IC